Following up on my post about the importance of getting history right:

 So I was looking at the Organization of American Historians new 2009 Draft Strategic Plan and their request for member comments.
 The OAH is suffering the fate of many professional organizations--an aging and declining membership, fewer subscribers for its journal, less interest in its annual conference.
 I was typing out a long email response when it hit me: I have a blog.

 2. Reboot the conference.
 The conference needs an overhaul!
 3 panelists + 1 commenter + passive audience = snooze fest.
 (The accompanying picture is of the audience at my last OAH presentation.)
-So
+Some changes:

 (BTW, Katrina Gulliver and I have been discussion this at considerable length, mostly via email but here is a post where she elaborates on some of the ideas.)